InstituteforDiseaseModeling/idmtools-calibra/examples/emod_sis/OutputOption1/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Welcome to the EMOD SIR Demo of idmtools-calibra.
+# Welcome to the EMOD SIS Demo of idmtools-calibra.
 #### Explanation
 This is the third example/demo.
-Here, we have a very simple SIR model (in EMOD).
+Here, we have a very simple SIS model (in EMOD).
 It also has 3 parameters:
 ```
 * Base_Infectivity_Constant (how infectious?)
 * Infectious_Period_Exponential (how long infectious?)
 * Incubation_Period_Constant (how long latent?)
+* Acquisition_Blocking_Immunity_Decay_Rate (how fast immunity decays)
+* Acquisition_Blocking_Immunity_Duration_Before_Decay (how long before immunity decays)
 ```
-These 3 params ought to be able to get us to almost any regular SIR set of curves.
+These 5 params ought to be able to get us to almost any regular SIS set of curves.

 ##### Reference Data
-The reference data is a single scalar: The timestep of peak prevalence.
+The reference data is a single scalar: The mean prevalence over the last 60 days of the sim.
 ```
 metric,value
-t_max,59.999
+mean_prev,0.5
 ```

 So we have the epidemic peeking at t=60.
 (We use 59.999 to avoid a divide by zero error which occurs with 60.0.)